whatisnuclear/website/coolants.md

 - Cheap
 - Used widely across industries
 - High heat capacity, can carry lots of heat at modest flow rates
-- High viscosity, easy to pump
+- Low viscosity, easy to pump

 Cons: